 Susan received her License in Alcohol and Drug Counseling (LADC) after completing internships at Mission Detox Center in Plymouth, MN, and at Minnesota Alternatives.
-She also completed a mental health internship at Minnesota Alternatives and is now a Licensed Professional Clinical Counselor (LPCC).
+She also completed a mental health internship at Minnesota Alternatives is a Licensed Professional Clinical Counselor (LPCC).
 With a double major in neurobiology and psychology,

 Susan received her Bachelor of Science degree from the University of Wisconsin, Madison.
 Previously, she was involved in research settings as she completed her degrees.

-Krissa Jackson, MA, CPRP
+Krissa Jackson, MA, CPRP, LPCC